 Storage

-The cake can be stored, covered, in the fridge for up to 5 days.
+The cake can be stored, covered, in the refrigerator.
+It will keep for up to 5 days when properly stored in the fridge.

 More chocolate cake recipes!